 As a part of the Benjamin Templeton Scholars Program, each scholar receives a mentor who is a member of the Hanover College administrative staff.
 Mentors volunteer their time and higher education experience to serve as both an academic and personal support system.
 Scholars meet their mentor weekly to stay abreast of all upcoming academic responsibilities and campus involvement and leadership opportunities.

-Associate Director of Admissions and Director of the Benjamin Templeton Scholarship Program and Cheerleading Sponsor
+Associate Director of Student Life for Multicultural Affairs and Co-Director of the Benjamin Templeton Scholarship Program and Cheerleading Sponsor

 Director of Leadership Giving